 Catherine and I did go to the auction warehouse in the south of the city where there were two or three old bangers parked up.
-The asking price was steep, and we decided to go and find the smallest, cheapest rental that would actually last the trip.
-You don’t want to break down in the back end of New Zealand with no phone.
-(This was pre-mobiles).
+The asking price was steep, and we decided to go and find the smallest, cheapest rental that would actually last the trip… you don’t want to break down in the back end of New Zealand with no phone.
+(This was pre smartphones).

-As we loaded up the car with our bags and got used to the controls, we came to terms that this was our living quarters for the next few weeks.
+As we loaded up the car with our bags and got used to the controls, we came to terms that this was going to be our living quarters for the next few weeks.
 The journey started well!
 We were meant to drive down route 1 but ended up on route 75.

 While chatting we didn’t notice until we got to Barrys Bay.
 This was no bad thing as it had great views over Robinson Bay, Takamatua and Akaroa.
 We returned through Springston and finally got onto Route 1.
 With the Veronicas’ Untouched belting out (thinking it was Avril) we were finally on our way.